autonomous-testing/website/blog/2025-10-10-synot/index.md

 ### Key insights from their journey

 1. **Team-wide adoption works**: All testers involved in test maintenance and pipeline monitoring now work with Wopee
-2. **Speed matters**: Wopee's screenshot evaluation, reference creation, and visual test creation are significantly faster
+2. **Speed matters**: Wopee.io's screenshot evaluation, reference creation, and visual test creation are significantly faster
-3. **Technology alignment is crucial**: Wopee's .NET SDK support was a deciding factor, avoiding the need for separate test suites
+3. **Technology alignment is crucial**: Wopee.io's .NET SDK support was a deciding factor, avoiding the need for separate test suites
 4. **Customer support makes a difference**: Marcel and his team's quick response to issues was critical during their selection process

 ### Current challenges and improvement areas